Angeliki1983/Hangman_2/README.md

 This line checks if the current "letter" is the same as the guess(the letter guess by the player)

-This part of the task has been a challenge.
+<b>Part 3</b> This part of the task has been a challenge.
 We are required to create an if block that replaces the corresponding "_" in the word_guessed with the guess.
 The hint provided proved out to be ery helpful--> Indexing the word_guessed at the position of the letter and assign it to the letter.(which is the users guess)

 --->self.word_guessed[i] = guess : If "letter" matches "guess" means that the guessed letter is in the word at the position "i".Then update the self.word_guessed list at the index "i" to reveal the correctly guessed letter.